leopd/timebudget/README.md

 from timebudget import timebudget timebudget.report_atexit()  # Generate report when the program exits

-@timebudget  # Measure how long this function takes def possibly_slow():
+@timebudget  # Record how long this function takes def possibly_slow():
     ...